2017 Season Recap

 - Several individuals set new single-game career highs in points, rebounds, assists, and steals.

 Away from the court, the team continued to support causes near and dear to their hearts.
-In February, the Belles raised nearly $500 for the Angel Wings Fund.
+The team continued to build their relationship with Team IMPACT teammate Bryanna Sikora by volunteering time with Hannah & Friends.
+In February, the Belles raised funds for the Angel Wings Fund.
 Angel Wings was founded by former Alma College Women’s Basketball coach Keisha Brown after being diagnosed with breast cancer in 2007 and is named after her own daughter.
 Angel Wings was created to provide support to children who have lost a parent to cancer.
-In March, the team spearheaded efforts to raise money for their Team IMPACT teammate Bryanna Sikora and brought in nearly $500 to help offset some of the costs of her medical needs.